 - Plage des Catalans

 1. Plages Escale Borely

 This is the main beach of Cassis, a small town that is not far from Marseille.
 This gorgeous beach is within walking distance of the town center.
-Plage de la Grand Mar is one of the beautiful sandy beaches near Marseille that is perfect for families and those looking for a relaxing under the Mediterranean sun.
+Plage de la Grande Mer is one of the beautiful best beaches near Marseille that is perfect for families and those looking for a relaxing under the Mediterranean sun.
 You can sunbathe, swim, and enjoy a variety of other activities on this popular Cassis beach.